Bigg Boss 11 First Task Details Revealed; Vikas Gupta Approached For The Show!

 First Task In The Bigg Boss House

-The celebrities and the common man will have to spy on one other and inform the Bigg Boss.
+The celebrities and the common man will have to spy on each other and inform the Bigg Boss.
 If their neighbour gets to know their secret, then they lose!

 Vikas Gupta Approached For Bigg Boss 11?

-There are also reports that the Bigg Boss makers are in talks with Lost Boy Productions' head, Vikas Gupta.
+There are also reports that the Bigg Boss makers are in talks with Lost Boy Productions' Head, Vikas Gupta.
 It has to be recalled that Vikas made headlines because of the controversies with Parth Samthaan, who was part of Vikas' show, Kaisi Hai Yaariyan.

 Gauri, Vikas & Parth Controversy